SURGroup/UQpy/docs/source/surrogates/polynomial_chaos.rst

 Lasso Regression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A drawback of using Least Squares regression for calculating the PCE coefficients, is that this method considers all the features (polynomials) to be equally relevant for the prediction.
-This technique often results to overfitting and complex models that do not have the ability to generalize well on unseen data.
-For this reason, the Least Absolute Shrinkage and Selection Operator or LASSO can be employed (from the ``PolyChaosLasso`` class).
-This method, introduces an :math:`L_{1}` penalty term (which encourages sparcity) in the loss function of linear regression as follows
+A drawback of using Least Squares regression for calculating the PCE coefficients, is that this method considers all the
+features (polynomials) to be equally relevant for the prediction.
+This technique often results to overfitting and
+complex models that do not have the ability to generalize well on unseen data.
+For this reason, the Least Absolute
+Shrinkage and Selection Operator or LASSO can be employed (from the :class:`LassoRegression` class).
+This method,
+introduces an :math:`L_{1}` penalty term (which encourages sparsity) in the loss function of linear regression as follows

 .. math:: \hat{\beta} = \underset{\beta}{\arg\min} \{ \frac{1}{N} \| y - X \beta \|_{2} + \lambda \| \beta \|_{1} \}